 The M11 is unmistakably geared for photographers who wish to maintain a conventional rangefinder shooting experience while benefiting from straightforward control options.
 Using the split-image rangefinder visible through the optical viewfinder is the sole method for manually focusing the camera.
 Focus peaking is accessible while using Live View and gives an option.
 It is simple to use, but not everyone prefers it; it is certainly not as quick and effective as autofocus; nonetheless, it is available and offers an alternative.

 The top plate of the black version of the camera is made of aluminum, while the one with the silver variant is made of classic brass.
 The camera may be purchased in either a black or silver finish.
 This results in the black M11 being 110g lighter than its brother, which is a big difference considering how light such a physically compact camera is at 530g (black) or 640g (silver).
 Despite this, the camera body measures just 139 by 38.5 by 80 millimeters and has a sturdy build quality and a stunningly simplistic appearance.

 Leica M11 Image quality

-When it comes to the M11’s image quality, its qualifications are rather great on paper.
+Regarding the M11’s image quality, its qualifications are excellent on paper.
 There is a 60-megapixel backside-illuminated sensor with a claimed 15-stops of dynamic range, a base/native ISO of 64 with a range that goes up to ISO 50,000, and 14-bit DNG raw file support.
-In addition, there is a UV cut filter as well as an IR (infrared) cut filter, both of which Leica asserts have the ability to correct oblique rays of incident light that strike the sensor.
+In addition, there is a UV cut filter and an IR (infrared) cut filter, which Leica asserts can correct oblique rays of incident light that strike the sensor.

 These are all desirable qualities, but the situation is not as black and white as it seems.
-A sensor with a resolution of 60 megapixels may be too high-resolution for a camera of this kind because it is extremely unforgiving of focusing errors.
+For example, a sensor with a resolution of 60 megapixels may be too high-resolution for a camera of this kind because it is highly unforgiving of focusing errors.